sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial-meteor.md

 of packaging on your computer, learn about user authentication and permissions in Sandstorm, and more.

-## Overview of Sandstorm packages

-A Sandstorm application package includes all the code needed to run your app, including all binaries, libraries, modules, etc. Sandstorm relies on Meteor's `meteor build` system to create the package.
+A Sandstorm application package ("SPK file" for short) includes all the code needed to run your app, including all binaries, libraries, modules, etc. Sandstorm relies on Meteor's `meteor build` system to create the package.

 Making a Sandstorm package enables people to: